-In addition to the calibration mismatch, the difference in the bolometer spectral transmissions will also introduce a leakage from the dust emission intensity into polarization.
-Using the spectral transmission as measured on the ground \citep{planck2013-p03d}, we estimated the level of leakage introduced by bandpass mismatch as shown in Fig.~\ref{fig:polar_sys}.
+In addition to the calibration mismatch, differences in bolometer spectral transmissions will also introduce a leakage from dust emission intensity into polarization.
+Using the spectral transmission as measured on the ground \citep{planck2013-p03d}, we estimated the level of leakage introduced by bandpass mismatch, as shown in Fig.~\ref{fig:polar_sys}.

 Polarization angles and efficiency have been assessed during ground measurements.
-Values together with their uncertainties are reported in \citet{rosset2010}.
+Values and uncertainties are reported in \citet{rosset2010}.
 We derive uncertainties on angular power spectra using simulations for both polarization angle and efficiency independently.

-Figure~\ref{fig:polar_sys} shows the level of specific sources of error in $EE$ polarization angular power spectra compared to the CMB and the noise level (estimated from half-ring differences) computed on 90\,\% of the sky excluding the Galactic plane.
+Figure~\ref{fig:polar_sys} shows the level of specific sources of error in $EE$ polarization angular power spectra compared to the CMB anisotropies and the noise level (estimated from half-ring differences) computed on 90\,\% of the sky, excluding the Galactic plane.
 In the polarized HFI bands (100, 143, 217, and 353\,GHz) systematic errors dominate over the CMB signal at low multipoles ($\ell<100$) due to miscalibration leakage and bandpass mismatch leakage.
-Polarization angle and polarization efficiency uncertainties are second order effects.
-For Galactic emission polarization studies, the signal is more than one order of magnitude more intense.
-At higher multipoles, HFI polarization maps are noise-dominated (at $\ell\simgt200$) but there is no evidence for correlated noise from channel to channel.
+Polarization angle and polarization efficiency uncertainties are second-order effects.
+For Galactic emission polarization studies, the signal is more than an order of magnitude more intense.
+At higher multipoles ($\ell\simgt200$), HFI polarization maps are noise-dominated but there is no evidence for correlated noise from channel to channel.